gutao98/taogu-profile/content/home/we_hiring.md

 # <font color=Blue> We are hiring Postdocs and PhD students! </font>

 The IoT research team in the Department of Computing at Macquarie University, Sydney, is recruiting several Postdocs and PhD students.
-Our team has a research focus in the areas of LoRaWANs, wireless sensing, mmWave radar sensing, and mobile deep learning.
+Our research focuses on the areas of LoRaWANs, wireless sensing, mmWave radar sensing, and mobile deep learning.

 Postdoc requirements: